wkdwoguss/Geology-Assessment/README.md

 # Geology_Assessment

-This repository provides codes for the geology assessment.
+This repository provides codes for the 2025 KSHS 33th geology assessment.